hllj/drfi-webserver/README.md

 flask run
 ```

+Your server will be started at port 5000, go to localhost:5000 to see the homepage.

 3. Run an inference: Hey, just choose your image, wait for a moment, and get result.
 That's it.

 4. Example: